 Saving money on car insurance can be as easy as a walk in Prospect Park.

-Bear in mind, this data is only representative of our user profile — a 30-year-old male with a 2-year-old Honda Civic.
+Bear in mind, this data is only representative of our user profile — a 30-year-old male driving a Honda Civic.
 While this profile was created to represent as many different drivers as possible, it's most likely not going to be reflective of you.
-In order to find the best company for your driving profile, follow our lead and compare with as many companies as possible.
-Enter your zip code below to get started!
+In order to find the best company for your driving profile, be sure to compare rates from multiple auto insurance companies.

-Because living in Brooklyn is clearly pretty expensive, it’s important to save money whenever possible.
-Here are the ins-and-outs of saving on car insurance.
+Because living in Brooklyn is expensive, it’s important to save money whenever possible.
+Here are some ways to save on auto insurance.

 These discounts might not seem like a lot, but when you’re paying more than twice the state’s average, every penny counts.